sonikarichamodur/sonikarichamodur.github.io/background.md

 <ul>
   <li><b>Agaricaceae</b> is the family of fungi containing gilled mushrooms.</li>
   <li><b>All</b> mushrooms we know of are <b>gilled</b> mushrooms, <u>except</u> chanterelles.</li>
+  <font color="#4980e6"><i>Note:Chanterelles are nontoxic, so they do not need to be in the scope of the research.</i></font>
 </ul>

-{: .box-note}
-**Note:** Chanterelles are nontoxic, so they do not need to be in the scope of the research.

 ## <font color="#E34000"><b>What makes a mushroom toxic?</b></font>
-A toxic mushroom contains at least one of the following seven toxic chemicals: <font color="#E34000"><b>amatoxins, gyromitrin, muscarine, ibotenic acid, muscimol, psilocybin, and orellanine</b></font>.
+A toxic mushroom contains at least one of the following seven toxic chemicals: <font color="#4980e6"><b>amatoxins, gyromitrin, muscarine, ibotenic acid, muscimol, psilocybin, and orellanine</b></font>.
 Specifically, amatoxins are a subgroup of 9 toxic compounds with a similar chemical structure--alpha amanitin, beta amanitin, and gamma amanitin are the significant ones for mushrooms. <font color="#6b9207"><b>The classifier to be built in this research will predict the collective presence of these toxic chemicals.</b></font>

 ## <font color="#E34000"><b>What gives mushrooms its anticancer properties?</b></font>

-Each of the two hexose sugars pictured below is a beta-d-glucose monosaccharide, and when bonded together by 1, 3 or 1, 6 glycosidic bonds,represented by the dashed lines, they make up beta-d-glucose polysaccharides, known as the beta glucans present in mushrooms.
+Each of the two hexose sugars pictured is a beta-d-glucose monosaccharide, and when bonded together by 1, 3 or 1, 6 glycosidic bonds, represented by the dashed lines, they make up beta-d-glucose polysaccharides, known as the beta glucans present in mushrooms.

 ![alt-text-1](/assets/img/betaglucan.jpg "betaglucan")